SujalChoudhari/Neptune.js/static/tutorials/02-Step by step.md

 The Input System is responsible for handling the input events.
 It can be used to get the input from the keyboard, mouse, touch, etc.

-- **Physics System**
-The Physics System is responsible for handling the physics of the game.

 - **SceneManager System**
 The SceneManager System is responsible for managing the Scenes.